arkadius/scala-phases-chain/README.md

 More
 ====

-For future reading take a look at blog post: http://blog.ingensol.pl/2014/08/multi-phased-processing-in-scala.html
+For further reading take a look at blog post: http://blog.ingensol.pl/2014/08/multi-phased-processing-in-scala.html